Rachel-Alcraft/PeopleProject/README.md

 - - "allocate": (min_importance,max_fraction,expiry) The main allocation, allocates on peoples preferences
 - The main inputs are
 - - min_importance: it will only schedule up to something of the given priority in this scheduling round
-- - max_fraction: it will not schedule a single person more than this fraction of the total work, if the work is longer than 2 weeks (TODO optional)
+- - max_fraction: it will not schedule a single person more than this fraction of the total work, if the work is longer than the given work-alone time.
 - - expiry: allocates within the time frame, 0 means anything

 ### Installation